 American Catholics and Jews, who had come to America in larger numbers with waves of other immigrants in the late 19th century, realized the great potential of movies and popular culture.
 Though religious leaders regulated the kinds of entertainment believers could or could not partake in, they joined other Americans in embracing new trends in mass entertainment.
 Religion scholar Rodger Payne writes that surprisingly, “Catholic moral attitudes governed the content of most American films from the 1930s to the 1960s and, in the process, helped transform American attitudes towards Catholicism.”
 In his view, how Catholicism was represented in American film was closely tied to the moral guardian role the church played.
-Catholic themes, characters, and ideas played to American filmgoers in movies like Angels with Dirty Faces (1938), Boys Town (1938), The Fighting Sullivans (1944), and perhaps most influentially, Going My Way (1944) and The Bells of St. Mary’s (1945).
+Catholic themes, characters, and ideas played to American filmgoers in movies like Angels with Dirty Faces (1938), Boys Town (1938), The Fighting Sullivans (1944), and perhaps most influentially, Going My Way (1944), and The Bells of St. Mary’s (1945).
 In the latter two, Bing Crosby played the crooning, gentle, athletic, and acculturated priest Father O’Malley.
 Going My Way won an Oscar for Best Picture.
 In the pre-Vatican II era, films like these and others introduced Americans to positive depictions of Catholicism and Catholics.

 Catholics charted success on the small screen as well.
-Catholic Bishop Fulton J. Sheen (1895-1979) took to the air with his popular radio and television broadcasts.
+Catholic Bishop Fulton J. Sheen (1895–1979) took to the air with his popular radio and television broadcasts.
 His radio talks, starting with the The Catholic Hour in 1930, would span 22 years.
-As auxiliary bishop in New York, he hosted the weekly Life is Worth Living (1951-1957) television show.
+As auxiliary bishop in New York, he hosted the weekly Life is Worth Living (1951–1957) television show.
 It claimed approximately 30 million viewers.
 Here his strong anti-communism was on display, as well as his oratorical skills and his ability to speak to the pressing concerns of Catholic daily life.

 Themes of Jewish assimilation and identity were also key to films like The Jazz Singer (1927), the first mass release talkie, Disraeli (1929) and The House of Rothschild (1934).
-Early 20th century film was far more comfortable with ethnic themes and drew on a larger immigrant audience than the movie industry would later in the century.
-But large-scale biblical epics like The Ten Commandments (1956), directed Cecil B. DeMille, or Ben-Hur (1959), directed by William Wyler, appealed to Americans across denominational boundaries and marked a kind of new, Judeo-Christian civil religion.
+Early-20th century film was far more comfortable with ethnic themes and drew on a larger immigrant audience than the movie industry would later in the century.
+But large-scale biblical epics like The Ten Commandments (1956), directed Cecil B. DeMille, or Ben-Hur (1959), directed by William Wyler, appealed to Americans across denominational boundaries and marked a kind of new, Judeo-Christian civil religion that was perfectly suited for the conformity of the Cold War era.

 Hollywood studios and key figures in the industry had Jewish roots.
 Samuel Goldwyn (Metro-Goldwyn-Mayer studios) and Adolph Zucker (Paramount) both studied in their youth at European yeshivot, religious training schools.
 Jewish actors like Jack Benny, Eddie Cantor, Groucho Marx, Dinah Shore, and Danny Kaye joined directors, cinematographers, and writers in making a major mark on popular culture.
 Still, many movies, as with those that dealt with Catholicism, downplayed religious differences and uniqueness and focused instead on assimilation and Americanization.
 A kind of consensus model of religion or a type of civil religion informed Hollywood throughout most of the century.